gnolang/gno/docs/getting-started/playground/start.md

 ## Overview

-The Gno Playground is a robust web platform that enables developers to interactively work with the Gno language.
-It streamlines coding, testing, and deploying with its diverse set of tools and features.
+The Gno Playground is a web editor and sandbox that enables developers to interactively work with the Gno language.
+It makes coding, testing, and deploying simple with its diverse set of tools and features.
+Users can share code, run tests, and deploy projects to Gno.land networks, enhancing making it the perfect tool to get started with Gno development.

-Essentially, the Playground supports direct browser-based Gno code execution, promoting quick feedback and continuous improvement.
-It's crucial for mastering and enhancing Gno skills.
-Additionally, users can share code, run tests, and deploy projects to Gno.land, enhancing collaboration and productivity.

 ## Prerequisites

 - **Internet connection**
--
+- **A keypair in a Gno.land wallet, such as [Adena](https://adena.app)**